microsoft/fluentui/packages/react-image/Spec.md

 ## Accessibility

 Images should always include the `alt` attribute along with a description of the content and function of the image to be accessible to screeen readers.
 Avoid using "image of", "picture of" etc. on the alt description.
-The images that are only decorative and do not have the structural relevance implied by the semantic element should use the role `presentation`.
+The images that are only decorative and do not have the structural relevance implied by the semantic element should use the `aria-hidden` which will imply that the image is decoration only.

 ### Relevant documents